 - In a large bowl, mash bananas and then whisk in eggs.
 Stir in honey, yogurt, and vanilla until combined.

-- Pour the batter into a loaf pan and bake for 50-60 minutes until the center is firm when jiggled and a toothpick inserted into the center comes out mostly clean.
+- Pour the batter into the greased or lined loaf pan and bake for 50-60 minutes until the center is firm when jiggled, and a toothpick inserted into the center comes out mostly clean.
 Cover with aluminum foil during the last 20 minutes of baking if the bread is starting to brown too much.

 - Run a knife around the edges of the loaf pan to loosen, and then allow to cool in the pan for at least an hour.
 Carefully invert from the pan and allow bread to finish cooling on a wire rack.